Thank you! Your submission has been received!

 Nowadays, the modern centaur concept applies far beyond just chess.
 Today, humans and AI work together in a variety of fields, from air traffic control to digital art tools, and these types of interactions will only become more prevalent in the future.

-Centaur Labs is applying the concept of the modern centaur to one of the most challenging, yet not widely known, problems in healthcare: medical data labeling.
+Centaur is applying the concept of the modern centaur to one of the most challenging, yet not widely known, problems in healthcare: medical data labeling.
 As the presence of AI/ML increases in healthcare, so does the need for high-quality training data.
 At Centaur, we’re harnessing the power of collective intelligence by using a network of medical experts (human) to analyze medical data (e.g., images, videos, audio recordings, etc.) and create high-quality data labels.
 By leveraging human inputs, we’re helping healthcare leaders and innovators accurately train their AI algorithms (machines).

 “To build a trusted network of people and machines to annotate the world’s medical data.”